ssp21/ssp21-spec/ssp21.md

 authority has the public key of every master it needs to authorize.
 This public key would be used to authenticate the certificate sign request for the certificate to be used to authenticate the master to the outstation.

-Unlike the web portal link to the authority, this M2M link need only be authenticated since no user credentials or critical information will flow over it.
-TLS with NULL encryption and a strong authentication mechanism would be sufficient and would allow NSM tools to continuously inspect and monitor this traffic. <!--- rlc: While this is true, I see no reason to mention it if we assume the master has a fast internet connection and sufficient processing power to do the necessary encryption (which should normally be the case). -->

 # The Link Layer

 SSP21 specifies a two layer architecture for delivering secure data to the application layer.
 The link layer provides three